hantsy/spring-r2dbc-sample/docs/data-r2dbc.md

 ```
 In above codes,  a `@EnableTransactionManagement` is added to the configuration to activate the reactive transaction management support, to use `@Transactional` annotation, you have to declare a `ReactiveTransactionManager` bean.
 Spring provides a `R2dbcTransactionManager`.
 As described in the former post, a `ConnectionFactoryInitializer` bean is declared to initialize the table schema and sample data.

 In Spring Boot applications, simply configure the **spring.r2dbc.url**, **spring.r2dbc.username**, **spring.r2dbc.password** properties, Spring boot will autoconfigure these for you.
-Of course you can customize your own configuration by subclassing `AbstractR2dbcConfiguration`, check the [example config fragment](https://github.com/hantsy/spring-r2dbc-sample/blob/master/boot/src/main/java/com/example/demo/DemoApplication.java#L236-L261).
+Of course you can customize your own configuration by subclassing `AbstractR2dbcConfiguration`, check [my example config fragment](https://github.com/hantsy/spring-r2dbc-sample/blob/master/boot/src/main/java/com/example/demo/DemoApplication.java#L236-L261).

 Next, we can use Spring Data R2dbc's specific `EntityTemplate` or `R2dbcRepository`  to perform CRUD operations on databases.

 ## EntityTemplate

-The `EntityTemplate` is a simple wrapper of `DatabaseClient` , but it provides type safe operations and you can its DSL like query APIs instead of literal SQL strings.
+The `EntityTemplate` is a lightweight wrapper of `DatabaseClient` , but it provides type safe operations and fluent query APIs instead of literal SQL queries.

 A `EntityTemplate` bean is declared in the  `AbstractR2dbcConfiguration` class.
 So  you can inject it directly.